xZs29/kubernetesproject/README.md

 # kubernetesproject

+PLEASE REFER TO THE MAIN BRANCH'S README  FOR UPDATED

 #There are two branches in this repo
 #1. main branch
 #2. gumgam branch

 #I have pushed index.html the main webpage from main branch and index2.html from the gumgam branch.